jasmin-palmer/jasmin-palmer.github.io/_pages/projects/212Project.md

 Our group was asked to develop an assistive robot that can work side by side with a patient for daily chores.

-## My Contributions

-I was responsible for the design and maufacture of the 1-DoF, servo-controlled gripper end effector for the robot arm.

 The scenario presented to us was:

 * A hemiplegic patient is unable to move one arm